KeeslingB/KeeslingB/README.md

 - 👋 Hi, I’m @KeeslingB
 - 👀 I’m interested in working on projects in a Group/Team setting.
-- 🌱 I’m currently learning C through CS50's online Course aswell as FreecodeCamp's Javascript Algorithms and Data Structure Course!
+- 🌱 I’m currently staying active through codewars and leetcode daily.
 - 💞️ I’m looking to collaborate and continue to progress my Developer skill's along with mentors and other Devs within the community.
 - 📫 Linkedin and Email linked below.
 - 😄 Pronouns: He/Him